wcoombs/Amplify-Web/README.md

 - `bundle exec rake db:migrate` to run any outstanding migrations
 - create a local secrets file `config/secrets.yml`, we have an [example secrets file](https://github.com/wcoombs/Amplify-Web/blob/master/config/secrets.example.yml) that can be used as a template, to create your development copy.
   - Use `rake secret` if you want to generate your own `secret_key_base` for your local secrets file
 - create a local environment file `config/local_env.yml`, we have an [example local env file](https://github.com/wcoombs/Amplify-Web/blob/master/config/local_env.example.yml) that can be used as a template to create your own copy.
-This file was created as a necessity for linux users in our group who's dev environments were not setting the default database connection details, so now this file is required for both mac and linux users.
-If you're using linux (please don't) you'll have to modify the test connection details to match development.
-But that's only necessary if you run tests, so far only one of our linux users have noticed this.
+Fill in the appropriate values for your envrionment according to what the example keys describe.
+  - `DB_NAME` is the name of the development database for your environment
+  - `DB_USER` is your postgresql user
+  - `DB_PASSWORD` is the password for your postgresql user

 #### After pulling the latest from master always:
 - `bundle` to fetch any gems that may have been added to the project